samwanyua/Manage-landing-page/README.md

-# Tailwind CSS Project Tutorial
+# Manage Landing Page Tailwind Project Tutorial

 Welcome to the Tailwind CSS Project Tutorial!
 This tutorial covers the implementation of a website using Tailwind CSS.